 The M1 visa is a nonimmigrant visa for international students who wish to pursue an FAA pilot’s license at an approved flight (vocational) school.
 Under an M1 Visa, you may enter the US as a fulltime vocational student.
 You may freely travel in and out of the US while on a valid visa.
 Your dependents may live with you as long as you maintain your M1 status.

 The first step is to obtain from the school or vocational institution the Form I-20M, entitled Certificate of Eligibility for Nonimmigrant (M1) student status.
-Mid Island Flight School has received U.S. Government approval to enroll foreign students and has the authority to issue the I-20M form.
+Mid Island Flight School is authorized under Federal law to enroll nonimmigrant alien students.

 Only an approved school may issue the I-20M form which is barcoded.
 An M1 visa cannot be processed without the Form I-20M-N. Item 11 at the bottom of page one of the Form I-20M-N must be completed and signed by the applicant and submitted together with the following: